NotAmaia/NotAmaia/README.md

 ## Hi there!
 I'm Amaia 👋
 I'm currently working on:
-- Flight Software @ ELFIN CubeSat, award winning 3U cubesats funded by NSF and NASA 🛰️
+- Flight Software @ ELFIN CubeSat, 3U cubesats funded by NSF and NASA contributing to the study of space weather 🛰️
 - Frontend Dev @ ACM TeachLA, web apps to empower students with the ability to code 🌱
-- Full-Stack Dev @ GroceryHaul, a website to help you efficiently prep your upcoming meal 🛒
+- Full-Stack Dev @ GroceryHaul, a website to help you efficiently prep your next meal 🛒

 <!--
 I'm currently working on: